MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxliveendpointpairtemplate_gettemplatebyname_588703792.md

 # Windows.Networking.XboxLive.XboxLiveEndpointPairTemplate.GetTemplateByName

 ## -description

+Static method that creates an **XboxLiveEndpointPairTemplate** for the named template.
+Templates are defined in the app network manifest.
+Each template in the manifest must have been given a unique name.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -parameters

 ### -param name

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The name of the template to instantiate, as specified in the app network manifest.

 ## -returns

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The instantiated template object.

 ## -remarks